zain-khan-dev/MarkovTextGenerator/Readme.md

 The most important decision is to choose the datastructure for the same We will try to build a dictionary of each word which in turn will consist of a dictionary that will store the frequency of the words.
 Each word frequency/total words frequency will give us the probability of that word to come next to the current word
-This way we will move from one state to the next Although i expected this to not be that good but this is worse than except.
+This way we will move from one state to the next .
 I will try to brainstrom other ideas of improving this at this moment this generator is very naive and unusable.

 How to run